ibexa/documentation-developer/docs/updating/3_update_app.md

         in `app/AppKernel.php`.

-        This bundle is no longer used in 2.2 and later ( So then you may remove it from `app/AppKernel` again. )
+        This bundle is no longer used in 2.2 and later (you may remove it from `app/AppKernel` again. )

 !!! note "Updating from <2.5"